Bold City Contemporary Ensemble

-We are a group of classically trained musicians who believe passionately that our tradition can be sucessfully continued through the performance of very new music.
+We are a group of highly trained and experienced classical musicians who believe passionately that our tradition can be successfully continued through the performance of very new music.
 For all those who say classical music is dying, we vehemently disagree and prove the opposite is true through a series of engaging, outside-the-box performances.
 Think you know classical music and how we play?
 Think again!

 Modular in design, the ensemble ranges in size from 2–13 players, accommodating instrumentation for a variety of newly composed works.
 Our flexibility is an asset as we travel locally inside Jacksonville and nationally to serve communities and interests that are drastically under-exposed to the arts.
 Without the constant, strict formality of a concert-hall, we interact with our listeners to create an immersive, all-sensory experience.

 Uniquely geared to teach musicians of the next generation, Boja Kragulj gives "well-rounded" new meaning.
 A Fulbright Scholar who specializes in non-traditional wind techniques, Kragulj is also known for her sensitive performance of the standard repertoire.
 Outside her private studio of clarinetists, Kragulj is an award-winning theory and ear-training instructor, and is a music technology specialist trained at the Berklee College of Music.